 Specifically, the use of CP has been one of the strategies adopted by many profit making organizations with most not-for-profit making organizations undermining its roles.
-In this study, evaluation is made on the effect of corporate philanthropy on the performance of not-for-profit making organizations with specific references to political organizations in Nigeria.
+In this study, evaluation is made on the perception that customers have on the corporate philanthropy activities of fast moving consumer goods organizations in Nigeria.